kugrinov/group-venus-violets/readme.md

 ### Key Takeaways

 We are doing this project to get experience working in a group setting and using collaboration to work towards a common goal.
-We are also puting our previously learned web development skills such as:html; java; basic scripting; naviagations; to use.
+We are also puting our previously learned web development skills such as:html; javascript; basic scripting; naviagations; to use.
+We used CRUD and CSS to style our webpages and give them both ways of interaction with the database and a cohesive theme.

 ### Core Webpages